A Lesson on Priorities from R.G. LeTourneau

 Robert G. (Gilmour) LeTourneau (1888-1969) was a Christian industrialist who had dedicated himself to being “a businessman for God.”
 Though his mother and father were Christians, LeTourneau resisted the gospel until the age of 16, when his parents’ prayers prevailed, and he chose to follow Christ.
 Since the age of 14, LeTourneau traveled to different parts of the United States, taking apprentice jobs in metal working, machining, and electrical work—learning as he went.
 He also studied mechanics through a correspondence course.
 More moves and new jobs brought experience in welding, woodcutting, carpentry, mining, and vehicle mechanics.

-LeTourneau's Life Verse: "Seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."-Matthew 6:33
+LeTourneau's life verse was, "Seek ye first the kingdom of God and His righteousness and all these things shall be added unto you" (Matthew 6:33).

 Want to know more?